signers/Scriptographer-Scripts/README.md

 * non-deterministic (Stochastic L-systems)
 * branching and non-branching (Bracketed OL-systems)

+### Features:

+* Includes 24 lsystem presets
+* GUI to switch through / modify the presets
+* Basic styling

 ### Features to be added:

+The ability to add your own presets through the GUI

 A decorations palette to add shapes / type with or without the lines.